island-is/island.is/apps/services/user-notification/README.md

 ## About

-This service manages queueing up messages to send push notifications Message templates come from Contentful API
+This service manages queueing up messages to send push notifications / sms / emails.
-User settings come from User Profile Service
-The User Notification Service uses AWS SQS to queue up messages The User Notification Worker polls the queue and sends notifications to the user Messages are sent to the user via Firebase Cloud Messaging

 ## running the project: